weimingtom/krkrsdl2-miyoo-a30/README.md

 * The data.xp3 for 'make test' is from Spring Days, using kirikiri2 engine
 https://code.google.com/archive/p/godxq1986/downloads

-## About what is xp3filter.tjs and patch.tjs
+## About what are xp3filter.tjs and patch.tjs
 * kirikiroid2调试，一张梗图：
 https://tieba.baidu.com/p/8962163653